 Since the plantar fascia inserts into the base of the calcaneus, the chronic pull and inflammation can stimulate the deposition of calcium, resulting in a classic heel spur seen on a lateral radiograph.
 Unfortunately, there is no correlation between the resence of a heel spur and plantar fasciitis, since many heel spurs are clinically silent, and most cases of plantar fasciitis do not demonstrate a calcaneal spur.
 1

 Biomechanical evaluation may find either excessive pronation or supination.
 The flatter, hyperpronating foot overstretches the bowstring function of the plantar fascia, while the high-arched rigid foot places excessive tension on the plantar aponeurosis.
 In either case, the combination of improper foot biomechanics and excessive strain causes the connective tissue to become inflamed.
-A careful assesment of the weight bearing alignment of the lower extremeties is helpful, since many patients will have funactional imbalances in the kinetic chain, into the pelvis and spine.
+A careful assessment of the weight bearing alignment of the lower extremities is helpful, since many patients will have functional imbalances in the kinetic chain, into the pelvis and spine.